7 Serbian Cases and How to Learn Them: The Declining Secret Revealed

 And for object, or who is receiving the action, we use the Accusative case: me and them.

-The fun thing is that in Serbian, we do this with ALL nouns, pronouns and adjectives: we decline them.
-Yep, that’s the verb: to decline means to change a noun, pronoun or adjective for number and case.
+The fun thing is that in Serbian we do this with ALL nouns, pronouns and adjectives: we decline them.
+To decline means to change a noun, pronoun or adjective for different cases.

-In some languages (like German or Greek) it is mostly the article what shows the case.
-In Serbian we don’t have articles, so we use the ending of a word to indicate case.
+In some languages (like German or Greek), what shows the case is mostly the article.
+In Serbian we don’t have articles, so we use endings of words to indicate the case.

-Let me tell you two secrets about the Serbian case system
+Let me tell you 3 secrets about the Serbian case system

-Another truth is that you don’t really need the Vocative case if it will make your life easier: it is used only to call or address the people, so it’s practically useless.
+- Another truth is that you don’t really need the Vocative case, if that will make your life easier: it is used only to address people or invoke gods, nothing else.

-That leaves us with 5 sets of case endings you need to learn.
+That leaves us with 4.5 (four and a half) sets of case endings you need to remember.

 Understand the Serbian cases from a practical perspective

-When someone starts learning Serbian as a foreign language, they stumble upon the cases and they rely on prepositions (on, to, at, with etc.) to convey meaning, because that’s what they do in their mother tongue.
+When someone starts learning Serbian as a foreign language, they typically stumble upon the cases and rely on prepositions (on, to, at, with etc.) to convey meaning – because that’s what they do in their mother tongue.

-However, watching my two-years old son learning to speak, I’ve noticed that he actually uses the case endings to convey meaning!
-He doesn’t use prepositions at all!
+When my son was around 2 and he was learning to speak, I’ve noticed an interesting thing: he actually used the case endings to convey meaning!
+He didn’t use prepositions at all!

-The first case he learned after Nominative was Genitive to say [kod] „mame“ (I want to go to mama).
+The first case he learned after Nominative was Genitive to say “mame” – shortend from “želim kod mame” (I want to go to mom).

-His „with mama“ sounds „mamom“ in perfect Instrumental, instead of „sa mama“, what you might expect.
+His “with mom” sounded “mamom” in perfect Instrumental and without the preposition “sa” – and not ”sa mama”, what you might expect.

-He experiments with case endings.
-He will usually use the right ending for the meaning he’s trying to convey, but he might apply it to a wrong noun, or often use plural ending for singular.
+He’s experimenting with case endings.
+He will usually use the right ending for the meaning he’s trying to convey, but he might apply it to a wrong noun, or use the ending for plural instead of singular.

-Slowly but steady, his brain is learning all these categories and sorting out the words and endings.
+Slowly but steady, his brain is learning all these categories and sorting out the words and all the endings.
+He can still occasionally make a mistake, but that’s very rare.

-And they are very important because of that.
-You can get by with using prepositions and nouns, you will be understood.
-But to understand Serbian, especially when you start using more complex sentences and texts, you need to learn and become familiar with the meanings of the cases.
+The cases are very important because they change meaning – just like prepositions in English alter meaning: “with me” is not the same as “about me”.
+You can get by with using prepositions only, you will be understood.
+But to understand Serbian, especially more complex sentences and texts, you need to learn the meanings and endings of the cases.

 How to learn Serbian cases efficiently